openstack/neutron/doc/source/devref/db_layer.rst

 To address this issue, the 'standardattribute' table is available.
-Any model can add support for this table by inheriting the 'HasStandardAttributes' mixin in neutron.db.model_base.
+Any model can add support for this table by inheriting the 'HasStandardAttributes' mixin in neutron.db.standard_attr.
 This mixin will add a standard_attr_id BigInteger column to the model with a foreign key relationship to the 'standardattribute' table.
 The model will then be able to access any columns of the 'standardattribute' table and any tables related to it.